- How long ago did you start blogging and why did you begin?

 Sarge is a full breed American Boxer.
 We chose not to clip his ears and I love that he has a white face.
 I pretend not to like him but I really do. shhhh….

 7. What is your stance on “real” foods, green living and Christianity?

-I actually have been asked this question a few times so I want to address it.
+I continue to be amazed by how many people ask this question so I want to address it.
 Be yourself.
 I am.
 I blog about exactly where I am in life at that moment.
 I would love to eat only “real” foods but my current budget won’t allow it so I prioritize.
 I consume a lot of real juice, veggies, fruit, nuts, and meats.
 After birthing four kids I realized that unless I became rich and bought a new body then I had to come by it the natural way.
 So yeah, I eat different from the rest of my peeps and work out regularly.
-For our house I buy organic dairy, meat and produce (local if possible) most of the time but we do still eat some processed foods.
+For our house I buy organic dairy, meat and produce (local if possible) but most of the time but they do still eat some processed foods.
 We recycle, repurpose, restore, and try to buy storage bags and plastics made of recycled material and attempt to minimize waste.
 I use lots of homemade cleaners but do still use a regular bottle of detergent if I need to due to time or finances.
 Life is about priorities and balance and that carries through to our diet and lifestyle.
 I attempt the better option but don’t come down on myself if we can’t go that route every time.
 And if you don’t agree with me that is fine.
 I’m cool with that.
 Life is complicated enough without the judgments we toss around based on consumerism.